keyttu/Udacity_DRLND_P1_Navigation/Report.md

 1 The agent is a Deep Neural Network with the following architecture

 First layer	37 Neurons 	Input Layer

 Second layer	64 Neurons	First Hidden Layer	Relu

-Third layer 	64 Neurons 	Second Hidden Layer	Relu Final layer	4 Neurons	Output layer
+Third layer 	64 Neurons 	Second Hidden Layer	Relu

+Final layer	4 Neurons	Output layer

-since the env is giving us state information we dont need a convolutional layer at the beginning.
+since the environment is giving us state information we dont need a convolutional layer at the beginning.

 # An Epsillon Greedy ACTION SELECTION policy is used.
 This rule is make the balance of EXPLORATION and EXPLOITATION for the agent while learning.

+E = 1

+E_decay = 0.995

-E = 1, E_decay = 0.995, Emin = 0.05 and decay rule is Exponential	E = E * E_decay.
+Emin = 0.05

+decay rule is Exponential	E = E * E_decay.

 ![](EpsillonOverEpisodes.png)

 # Hyperparameters